DAS-OATs/astrocook/README.md

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

+## Releases

+v0.1 - Start of the project
+v0.2 - First release with a DOI; GUI available; tools for finding lines, determining continuum, and fitting systems

 ## License

 Astrocook is licensed under the [GNU General Public License (GPLv3)](https://www.gnu.org/licenses/gpl-3.0.en.html).